 If you have done all the above, your violin will already sound a lot better.
 You will be thrilled by the difference.
 The playability of your violin will be improved together with the response time of the string.
 You will feel motivated to go further and improve even more your violin and technique.
 So read on, there is a lot more to cover.

-What you can do yourself on your violin to take care of your violin
+What you can do yourself on your violin to take care of it

 Even if your strings are not false, as described above, they may be worn out and lose the edge to the sound.
 If you look at them with a magnifying glass, you can see that the wire is worn out.
 Plus, there is some rosin on it, between each round of wire.
 After some time, it is particularly difficult to clean off the rosin perfectly.
 So this is another case where you must change strings.